Page Reviewed / Updated - January 27, 2021

 The programs outlined here are comprehensive of what is available in North Carolina, but is not comprehensive of what is available at a national level.
 In order to search for assistance nationwide, and to find the best program to fit your needs, make sure to use our Resource Locator Tool.

-The cost of assisted living in North Carolina is approximately 90% of the national average, which is $4,000 / month.
-In 2019, North Carolinians pay on average $3,673 / month.
+According to Genworth’s 2020 Cost of Care Survey, the cost of assisted living in North Carolina is approximately 90% of the national average, which is $4,300 / month.
+In 2021, North Carolinians pay on average $3,800 / month.
 However, there is a great deal of variance in this cost within North Carolina as a whole.
-The towns and cities where the lowest average cost of care can be found are Burlington, Goldsboro, Rocky Mount, Jacksonville, Durham, and Fayetteville.
-In these areas, residents generally pay between $2,750 and $3,150 / month.
-In the most expensive areas of the state, assisted living costs average around $5,355 - $5,750 per month.
-These areas are Raleigh and Wilmington.
+The towns and cities where the lowest average cost of care can be found are Burlington, Asheville, and Jacksonville.
+In these areas, residents generally pay between $2,675 and $2,850 / month.
+The areas of New Bern, Fayetteville, and Goldsboro, also have average monthly costs under the statewide average at $3,400 - $3,673.
+In the areas of Winston, Greensboro, Charlotte, and Raleigh, the cost is significantly higher and is between $4,500 and $4,800 / month.
+The most expensive area of the state is Wilmington at an average of $5,877 / month.

-For an individual with Alzheimer's, due to the increased need for supervision, the monthly cost goes up by approximately $1,101 / month.
+For an individual with Alzheimer's, due to the increased need for supervision, the monthly cost goes up by approximately $950 / month.
+On average, the cost is approximately 20% - 30% higher than is the cost of traditional assisted living within a geographic region.

 The more expensive areas for home care do not always align with those that are most expensive for assisted living.
 This is the case in NC.
-Statewide, the average hourly rate for non-medical, personal care provided in the home in 2019 is $18.50.
-Greensboro, which has higher than average assisted living costs, has lower than average home care costs, with the hourly average at $18.00 / hr.
-The lowest average hourly rate in the state can be found in Goldsboro, New Bern, and Rocky Mount ($17.00 / hr.).
-Two locations, Fayetteville and Greenville, have average hourly rates on par with the statewide average.
-Asheville, Raleigh, Jacksonville, Charlotte, Burlington, and Durham have higher than average rates closer to $19.75 - $21.75 / hr.
+Statewide, per the 2020 Genworth Cost of Care Survey, the average hourly rate for non-medical, personal care provided in the home in 2021 is $20.00.
+Wilmington, which has much higher than average assisted living costs, has average home care costs just over the statewide average, with the hourly average at $20.50.
+The lowest average hourly rates in the state can be found in Rocky Mount, Goldsboro, Fayetteville, and Greenville ($18.00 - $19.00 / hr.).
+One location, Charlotte, has an average hourly rate on par with the statewide average.
+Durham and Asheville have higher than average rates closer to $23.00 - $24.00 / hr.

 For persons who require minimal in-home medical care, home health care is also available.
-This type of care is provided by health care professionals and costs, on average, $19.75 / hr. across the state.
+This type of care is provided by health care professionals and costs, on average, $21.00 / hr. across the state.
+The areas of Asheville and Durham have average hourly costs higher than the statewide average at $24.50 - $25.00.

-The cost of adult day care in NC in 2019 is also well below the national average, which is approximately $72 / day.
-In most parts of the state, families should expect to pay $55 / day or less.
-Exceptions to this rule are Durham and Burlington, where the average cost can be $9 - $16 per day higher.
-Goldsboro is also a notable exception, and is the area where the highest cost for adult day care is found, and can average $96 / day.
-The most affordable adult day care can be found in the areas of Fayetteville and Jacksonville, where the average daily cost is between $35 and $40.
+Genworth’s 2020 Cost of Care Survey indicates that the cost of adult day care in NC in 2021 is also well below the national average, which is $74 / day.
+In fact, the state average is approximately 20% less costly at $59 / day.
+The areas of Hickory, Greensboro, and Durham have average hourly rates that are near the statewide average, ranging from $55 - $62.
+The areas where the highest cost for adult day care are found are Winston, Burlington, and Raleigh, averaging $67 - $68 / day.
+The most affordable adult day care can be found in the areas of Rocky Mount, Fayetteville, and Jacksonville, where the average daily cost is between $33 and $42.

 The Community Alternatives Program for Disabled Adults is called CAP/DA, for short.
 Under CAP/DA, participants can receive personal care, homemaker services, meals, and various other supports in their homes.
 Family members may be hired as personal caregivers.
 Learn more about CAP/DA eligibility and benefits.

 The state Medicaid plan also offers a Personal Care Services Program.
-This program offers assistance with daily activities in an individual’s home or in residential care, including an adult foster care home.
+This Abbreviated PCS, assistance with daily activities in an individual’s home or in residential care, including an adult foster care home is offered.
 Since this is part of the regular Medicaid program, anyone who is eligible for services via this program is able to receive them.

 In addition to the above options, which helps Medicaid eligible individuals remain living at home or in adult care homes, NC Medicaid will cover the cost of nursing home care, should it be medically necessary.

 In order to be eligible for Medicaid, there are both income and asset requirements.
 Criterion for Medicaid Waivers may differ from the state Medicaid plan.
-However, as a general rule of thumb, as of 2019, an individual’s income cannot exceed $1,041 / month.
-Married applicant’s can have slightly more income, with the limit being $1,409 / month.
+However, as a general rule of thumb, as of April 2020 – March 2021, an individual’s income cannot exceed $1,063 / month.
+Married applicants can have slightly more income, with the limit set at $1,437 / month.
 These figures are equivalent to 100% of the Federal Poverty Level (FPL).
 The asset limit for a single senior is $2,000, and the asset limit for a married couple is $3,000.
-These limits exclude an individual’s home, given the applicant, or their spouse, live in it and it is valued under $585,000.
+These limits exclude an individual’s home, given the applicant, or their spouse, live in it.
+If the applicant is single and does not live in the home, he / she must intend to live in it and have a home equity interest no greater than $603,000.
 A single vehicle, household furnishings, personal items, and pre-paid funeral arrangements are also exempt.

 Being over the income and / or asset limit(s) does not mean one cannot still qualify for Medicaid.
 For instance, those over the income limit who have high medical bills can qualify via a Spend-Down program.
 This is often referred to as the medically needy pathway.
 In simple terms, once one has spent their “excess” income (the income over the limit) on medical bills, they are Medicaid eligible for the remainder of the spend-down period.
 For those over the asset limit, the above program will not offer assistance.
 However, one is still able to “spend down” their assets.
 For example, one can pay off debt or make home reparations / modifications.
 It is very important one does not gift assets or sell them under fair market value.
 This is in violation of Medicaid’s look-back rule and can result in a period of ineligibility.